readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

   Normal use case, no changes required.
 - Protected version:
   Users didn't want to list this version on the footer, but also not deactivate it.
-This can be solved by using the new ``hidden`` setting.
+  We can do a data migration of those versions to the new ``hidden`` setting and make them public.
 - Private version:
   Users didn't want to show this version to their users yet or they were testing something.
   This can be solved with the pull request builder feature and the ``hidden`` setting.
+  We migrate those to public with the ``hidden`` setting.
+  If we are worried about leaking anything from the version, we can email users before doing the change.

 Protected project (community)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~